 - At DDW's request, OEHHA is developing NLs for seven other PFAS compounds and public health goals (PHGs) for both PFOA and PFOS as the next step in establishing drinking water MCLs. - In July 2021, OEHHA proposed a PHG of 0.007 ng/L for PFOA and 1 ng/L for PFOS. - In July 2020, the SWRCB issued an Investigative order for POTWs.
 Investigative orders have also been issued for landfills, airports, chrome platers, and refineries & bulk terminals.
 The July 2020 SWRCB investigative Order for POTWs is not applicable to Region 2 agencies. - · The Summit Partners held four PFAS Workshops for POTWs in late 2020 and 2021.
-The most recent workshop was in September 2021. - EPA is beginning pretreatment standards rulemaking for two types of industrial users: Metal Finishing, and Organic Chemicals, Plastics and Synthetic Fibers. - In September 2021, EPA released Draft Method 1633 for analysis of PFAS in complex matrices like wastewater.
-In October 2021, state legislation passed banning PFAS in children's products (AB 652) and food packaging (AB 1200).
+The most recent workshop was in September 2021. - EPA is beginning pretreatment standards rulemaking for two types of industrial users: Metal Finishing, and Organic Chemicals, Plastics and Synthetic Fibers. - In September 2021, EPA released Draft Method 1633 for analysis of PFAS in complex matrices like wastewater. - In October 2021, state legislation passed banning PFAS in children's products (AB 652) and food packaging (AB 1200).

 - BACWA worked with RWB staff and obtained State Water Board approval to fund and conduct a Regional PFAS Study in lieu of the statewide investigative order. - SFEI is conducting this study in two phases: - o In Phase 1, fourteen representative facilities collected samples in Q4 2020 for influent, effluent, RO concentrate, and biosolids.
 SFEI has uploaded the data into Geotracker and will issue a report in October 2021.
-BACWA has prepared a Fact Sheet regarding Phase 1 results (see link at right). - o Phase 2 will be conducted in Winter 2021 and Spring 2022.
-Preparation of the plan is underway, and is expected to include a subset of Phase 1 facilities sampling at more locations -- including in collection systems. - BACWA will continue collaboration with Summit Partners and non-governmental organizations on legislation related to pollution prevention, as well as tracking developments at the State and Regional level.
+BACWA has prepared a Fact Sheet regarding Phase 1 results (see link at right). - o Phase 2 of the PFAS Regional Study will be conducted in Spring 2022.
+Preparation of the plan is underway.
+Phase 2 will include sampling of influent, effluent, and biosolids; residential sewersheds, commercial and industrial users: hauled waste; and groundwater. - BACWA will continue collaboration with Summit Partners and non-governmental organizations on legislation related to pollution prevention, as well as tracking developments at the State and Regional level.